Page Last Updated May 15, 2026.

 Leaves and Stems of the Boraginaceae: Most members are herbaceous plants, with occasional woody shrubs, trees, or vines, often accompanied by characteristic coarse hairs that can cause skin reactions.
 The leaves vary in size but are always simple (not compound) and are usually arranged alternately along the stem; however, in rare cases, the lower leaves may be in opposite pairs.
 Leaves are usually thin to lance-shaped, and most have entire margins, but in rare cases they may be toothed.
 Another characteristic feature of the family is that the leaves never have small leaf-like appendages called stipules at their base, often seen in other families.

 Flowers of the Boraginaceae: The flowers of this family are mostly bisexual, containing both male (stamens) and female (ovary, style, stigma) parts in the same flower.
 What is most characteristic of this and closely related families is the flowers in coiled clusters called “scorpioid cymes.”
-Boraginaceae flowers are usually regular, meaning it can be divided in half on multiple planes of symmetry, and contain usually 5 sepals that may be free or joined at the base into a tube and are often covered with hairs.
+Boraginaceae flowers are usually regular, meaning they can be divided in half on multiple planes of symmetry, and contain usually 5 sepals that may be free or joined at the base into a tube and are often covered with hairs.
 They also have 5 petals that are usually blue or purple (but may be pink, yellow, or white) and often have a collection of scales in the throat.

 Reproductive Features of the Boraginaceae: The stamens can vary, being free or joined, but there are always five fertile stamens (with pollen-producing anthers), and they are always attached in the throat of the flower.
 The ovary is deeply four-lobed, and there is a single style attached at its base.

-Fruits of the Boraginaceae: The fruits are always non-fleshy nutlets or sometimes dry dehiscent fruits called schizocarps that split apart when mature.
+Fruits of the Boraginaceae: The fruits are always non-fleshy nutlets or sometimes dry, dehiscent fruits called schizocarps that split apart when mature.

 Uses of Boraginaceae